jdavies/call-center-app-v3/README.md

 1. Netlify account
 1. This github repository
 1. Astra DB in cloud provider / region of choice (our demo currently uses Google)
-1. AppServer to host uploadserver and audio processor (can be local or on cloud provider, we are currently using an AWS server TOFO: switch to Google)
 1. Credentials to a GCP service account, and a created cloud storage bucket.

 Details on installation are in progress.